harcokuppens/TorxakisWiki/Sequence_Operator.md

 ## Semantics[¶](#Semantics)

-After the process has communicated, the described process behaviour is exposed.
+After the communications have occurred (in a single step), the described process behaviour is exposed.

 <a name="Examples"></a>